deficollective/deficollective.github.io/content/english/blog/tdc-october-report.md

 ### Tools & Solutions Used

 The accounting process is currently basic, with the data in beefy Google Sheets documents and imputed weekly at each harvest.
-While our current accounting process allows us a deep level of accuracy and a breakdown of revenues between three distinct sources (Fees Collected, Bribes Collected & LP yields) across six different chains, we are aware that the time dedicated to the task will scale up with the number of chains the Collective is present on, and protocols used.
+While our current accounting process allows us a deep level of accuracy and a breakdown of revenues between three distinct sources (Fees Collected, vote incentives Collected & LP yields) across six different chains, we are aware that the time dedicated to the task will scale up with the number of chains the Collective is present on, and protocols used.
 Thus, we are exploring solutions that could automate the process.

 Parallel to our current sheets-based accounting, we started harnessing **[Den](https://www.onchainden.com/) bookkeeping features**, enabling us to tag, potentially according to rules, all our tokens inbound.
 As the rule-building process takes time, and we just started with Den, we are currently using the two solutions in parallel.
 This solution is particularly relevant to us, as we already use the Den UI to interact with our safe, enabling the annotation of transactions and the tagging of contracts we interact with.